FACT CHECK: Did Cory Booker Defend Jared Kushner After Receiving Donations From Him?

 In 2009, Jared, Seryl, Joshua, Dara and Nicole contributed $20,000 each to Cory Booker’s Newark Mayor re-election campaign, according to New Jersey Election Law Enforcement Commission records.

-As for whether the two have a personal relationship, it’s worth noting that Cory Booker attended the wedding of Jared Kushner and Ivanka Trump in 2009, according to the New York Post, and that Ivanka Trump hosted a fundraiser for Cory Booker in 2013, according to Politico.
+As for whether the two have a personal relationship: Cory Booker attended the wedding of Jared Kushner and Ivanka Trump in 2009, according to the New York Post.
+Ivanka Trump hosted a fundraiser for Cory Booker in 2013, according to Politico.

 Conclusion